Newport, Sag Harbor, Block Island, Cuttyhunk, Nantucket, Martha’s Vineyard

-Vineyard Haven, the island’s main port, is on a picturesque harbor bedecked with tall ships and private yachts.
+The island’s main port, is on a picturesque harbor bedecked with tall ships and private yachts.
 Stroll the length of Main Street for collectables, dining and historic sites.
 Mount a wooden horse to ride the Flying Horses Carousel, a National Historic Landmark built in 1876.

-Oak Bluffs is a typical broadwalk town.
+A typical broadwalk town.
 There are pizza places, ice cream parlors, kitschy souvenir shops, family restaurants and a happening night scene for the 20-something crowd.
 Oak Bluffs has also become a thriving artists community.

 For architecture and history buffs, Wesleyan Grove is especially enjoyable.
 The 400 colorfully painted Gothic Victorian cottages originally comprised a Methodist campground for the followers of John Wesley.
 In 1874, visiting President Ulysses S. Grant was supposedly locked out of the campground for violating the Methodist rule of sobriety.
 Conceal your flask when visiting the Tabernacle.

-Edgartown is the preferred locale for high-profile vacationers.
+The preferred locale for high-profile vacationers.
 The historic town is beautiful, peaceful and luxurious.
 Walk the streets to admire the Greek revival homes of ship captains.
 Visit the museums.
 Dine and shop at upscale businesses housed in historic buildings.
 From Memorial Day to Columbus Day the Martha’s Vineyard Preservation Trust offers guided tours of the Dr. Daniel Fisher House, the Old Whaling Church, and the Vincent House.